CGNS/cgns.github.io/CGNS-ReST-site/source/standard/SIDS/time.rst

 Time-Dependent Flow
 ===================

 This section describes structure types intended primarily for time-dependent flows.
-Data structures are presented for storing time-dependent or iterative data, and for recording rigid and arbitary grid motion.
+Data structures are presented for storing time-dependent or iterative data, and for recording rigid and arbitrary grid motion.
 The section concludes with several examples.

 Iterative Data Structure Definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^